 The deployment of labour was organized and implemented in coordination with the POW camps that were being set up from 1939 on.
 The first Soviet POWs arrived on 10 July 1941 at Stalag 326.
 On 2 April 1945 the camp was liberated by the US Army.
 During that period, between 180,000 and 200,000 Soviet POWs were registered at Stalag 326.
 In addition, French, Polish, Serbian and Belgian POWs, among others, were imprisoned in separate sections of the camp during that time.

-The number of Soviet war prisoners dying in German captivity amounted to 2.3 up to 3 million prisoners from an overall amount of 5.3 up to 5.7 million prisoners in captivity.
-Although the Nazis had ratified the Geneva Convention as well as the Hague Convention, they did not fulfil the obligations towards Soviet war prisoners arising from the internationally binding treaties.The situation of the most Soviet war prisoners was characterized by malnutrition, inadequate medical treatment, abominable hygienic conditions and excessive exploitment of labour.
-The majority died of undernourishment and severe diseases as well as of the consequences of labour assignments.
+Of the 5.3 to 5.7 million Soviet POWs 2.3 up to 3 million did not survive German captivity.
+The Nazis had ratified both the Geneva and Hague Conventions, but they did not fulfil their obligations toward the Soviet POWs as prescribed in these internationally binding treaties.The situation of most of the Soviet POWs was determined by malnutrition, inadequate medical treatment, appalling hygienic conditions and exploitation by forced labour.
+The majority of them died of undernourishment and severe diseases as well as of the consequences of forced labour.

 70th anniversary of the end of World War II.

 On the occasion of the 70th anniversary of World War II, the Federal President, Joachim Gauck, attended a commemoration ceremony at the Gedenkstätte.
 For his speech and further information go to the following link: